gumeo/academic-kickstart/content/post/emplace-back.md

 ## `emplace_back` is a premature optimization.

-Going from `push_back` to `emplace_back` is a small change that can wait.
-For safety, reliability and maintainability reasons, it is better to write the code with `push_back`.
-This reduces the chance of pushing an unwanted hard to find implicit conversion into the codebase.
-When one can finally get to profiling the code, this is an opportunity to replace some of those `push_back` with `emplace_back` if there is any significant gain.
+Going from `push_back` to `emplace_back` is a small change that can usually wait.
+For safety, reliability, and maintainability reasons, it is better to write the code with `push_back`.
+This choice reduces the chance of pushing an unwanted hard to find implicit conversion into the codebase.
+Profiling the code might reveal opportunities to replace some `push_back` calls with `emplace_back`, but remember when optimizing to tread carefully.